iiuni/projektzapisy/infra/readme.md

 - `journalctl -xe` - shows the latest logs from all services
 - `journalctl -u example.service -fe`- shows and follows the latest logs from example service
 - `systemctl status example.service` - shows the status of example service

+## Example
+To test deployment on your machine follow the instructions below.

+1. Install VirtualBox and Vagrant.
+2. Run `vagrant up` command in the *hosts* directory.
+3. Run these commands in turn in the *infra* directory:
+	- `ansible-playbook playbooks/configure.yml -i hosts/example -T 60 -c paramiko`
+	- `ansible-playbook playbooks/deploy.yml -i hosts/example -T 60 -c paramiko`
+4. Check the `192.168.33.10` address in your web browser.